Anjeshbharti/Induction-/README.md

 <br> Universal Human Values - Path of Happiness 😊

-<br> Lecture of the was on Univeral Human Values, a subject that delves
+<br> Lecture  was on Univeral Human Values, a subject that delves
 into the essence of what it means to live a fulfilling and content life.
 We explore the concept of Happiness, the real happiness is asign with ous not with the materialistic things , it is about inner peace.
 The session was enlightening, providing a fresh perspective on how we can achive true happiness ☺️